Roofing Contractor in New Concord, OH

 Serving New Concord and the Surrounding Area

-Platinum Home Exteriors serves New Concord as part of its Muskingum County coverage area, with full service details at Zanesville, OH.
+Platinum Home Exteriors serves New Concord as part of its Muskingum County coverage area, with full service details at Our Zanesville, OH roofing services.
 New Concord has 695 occupied housing units per ACS 2023 estimates, and 50.1 percent are owner-occupied.
 That figure is worth understanding in context.
 Muskingum University enrolls roughly 1,600 students in a village of about 2,400 people, which pushes the renter share well above what it would be in a comparable community without a residential campus.
 The homeowners in New Concord are the permanent residents who own their homes outright and absorb every roof repair cost without a property manager involved.

 Housing in New Concord dates primarily to the 1960s, putting the median home at roughly 60 years old in 2026.
 At that age, most structures have cycled through at least one full roof replacement, and many now carry shingles from the 1990s or early 2000s that are at or past their warranted life.
 Sixty years is old enough to matter.
 An in-person inspection is the only way to know whether a specific roof from that era is still performing or already failing in ways not visible from the ground.